 Lexington Law Firm offers professional credit repair services led by attorneys, paralegals and credit advisors.
-The credit repair firm’s team sends disputes to the top three credit bureaus — Experian, TransUnion and Equifax — and employs creditor interventions to remove negative items and derogatory marks that are dragging down your credit score.
+The credit repair firm’s team sends disputes to the three credit bureaus — Experian, TransUnion and Equifax — and employs creditor interventions to ensure your credit report is accurate.

-While there are no guarantees that any credit repair firm can fix a bad credit score, the Fair Credit Reporting Act ensures everyone has a right to an accurate credit report.
-Working with a professional credit repair company can be helpful for anyone struggling to get erroneous information removed from their credit report.
-Making certain your credit score is based on accurate information is an important first step in working toward better credit.
+While anyone can repair their credit by themselves, working with a professional credit repair company can be helpful for anyone struggling to get erroneous information removed from their credit report.
+Making sure your credit score is based on accurate information is an important first step in working toward better credit.

 Read on to learn more about how Lexington Law Firm’s credit repair plans might help you on your journey toward better credit.